dekoza/mtgpl/MID.rst

    Each instant and sorcery card in your graveyard has flashback.
 The flashback cost is equal to that card's mana cost.

-:mtgtip:`Locked in the Cemetary<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/8/68593c6d-8d1b-4c36-84a1-f1144669825e.jpg?1631293769|https://scryfall.com/card/mid/60/locked-in-the-cemetary?utm_source=api>`
+:mtgtip:`Locked in the Cemetery<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/8/68593c6d-8d1b-4c36-84a1-f1144669825e.jpg?1631331278|https://scryfall.com/card/mid/60/locked-in-the-cemetery?utm_source=api>`
    Enchant creature

-   When Locked in the Cemetary enters the battlefield, if there are five or more cards in your graveyard, tap enchanted creature.
+   When Locked in the Cemetery enters the battlefield, if there are five or more cards in your graveyard, tap enchanted creature.

    Enchanted creature doesn't untap during its controller's untap step.